KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 # About the project

 This project has been developed by Giovanni Ambrosi and Kevin Depedri for the Computer Vision course a.y.
-2021-2022 (Master in Artificial Intelligent Systems) at the University of Trento and consists in the collection of a dataset in augmented reality.<\n>
+2021-2022 (Master in Artificial Intelligent Systems) at the University of Trento and consists in the collection of a dataset in augmented reality.
 The app has been developed using Unity Editor and then built and tested on Android devices.